agiordan101/codingame_chess/README.md

 Examples:

-    * BMm2Pv / board_minimax[2]_piecevalues (No thinking time yet, just depth level)
     * BbMmPv / bitboard_minimax[50]_piecevalues
-    * BbMmttPv / bitboard_minimaxtranstable[50]_piecevalues
+    * BbMmttPv-2.4.5  / bitboard_minimaxtranstable[50]_piecevalues

 Git tag should be created when bot is stable and a next version begin to be developed.
-All bots should be kept locally as executable to benchmarch them.
-(History files keeping track of all games between versions ?
-Saved in git)
+All bots should be kept locally as executables and source code, to benchmarch them.
 Bot versions must be created on their tag commit.
 For example, an older version shouldn't be impacted by an engine fix (so benchmarks can conclude the fix has really improved the new bot version...)
 All versions should have a ELO rating.

 Before creating a new version :
 - make format
 - make test
-- Make sure it wins against the previous version (versus.py)
+- Make sure it wins against the previous version
 - Change version number in Agent
 - Change version number in Makefile
-- make buildcg
+- make run

 ## Bot versions deployed in CodinGame